 - How can one quantify the costs and benefits to consumers of keeping data about them private?

 - What are the incentives for manufacturers and software developers to implement privacy and security by design in their goods or services and keep security up to date?

 - Is there evidence that the market is able to provide efficient levels of privacy and data security?

 Information on how to submit a presentation can be found in the call for presentations.
 The deadline for submissions was March 15, 2019.

-PrivacyCon is free and open to the public, and will be held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
-PrivacyCon will also be webcast live.
+PrivacyCon was free and open to the public, and will be held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
+PrivacyCon was also webcast live.